-Woodlands Unit is a 30 place provision for children with communication and interaction difficulties, including Autism.
+Woodlands is a 50 place specialist provision for children with communication and interaction difficulties, including Autism.
 Children need to have an Education, Health and Care Plan to access our provision.
 We take children from Reception to Year 6.

-There are 3 classes in the Woodlands Unit and there is a maximum of 10 children in each class.
+There are 5 classes in Woodlands and there is a maximum of 10 children in each class.

-Rabbits Class - These are our youngest children.
-There are children in Reception and Year 1 in this class.
+Rabbits Class - These are our youngest children and are in Reception and Year 1.

 This is our multi-purpose room.
 We use this room for the children as an extra space where they can do arts, crafts, cooking and a variety of activities.
-This room is also used by our parents for a weekly drop in where they can have a cuppa and a catch up with each other.
-Once a term we also invite an outside speaker to come in and talk to our parents about a range of topics.
+The children also use this room for PE and to eat their lunch.

 We use this structured approach which is a framework to support the achievement of children's educational and therapeutic goals.
 The framework includes:-